Agnes Water - Miriam Vale

 The level of residential development activity in Agnes Water - Miriam Vale was found to be higher than 90% of real estate markets across the country

-Agnes Water-Miram Vale recorded approximately 68 residential property approvals per year over the past five financial years, totalling 342 homes.
-As of FY-26, 27 approvals have been recorded.
-On average, 4.4 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply.
-New homes are constructed at an average cost of $342,000.
+Agnes Water - Miriam Vale has recorded approximately 68 residential property approvals per year over the past five financial years, totalling 342 homes.
+As of FY-26, 36 approvals have been granted.
+On average, about 4.4 people moved to the area for each dwelling built between FY-21 and FY-25.
+This high demand has led to increased competition among buyers and upward pressure on prices.

-In FY-26, $3.8 million in commercial approvals have been registered.
-Compared to the Rest of Qld, Agnes Water-Miram Vale records 202.0% more new home approvals per person.
-Recent development has consisted entirely of detached dwellings, preserving the area's low-density nature and attracting space-seeking buyers with around 125 people per dwelling approval.
-By 2041, Agnes Water-Miram Vale is projected to grow by 885 residents.
+The average construction cost of new homes is around $342,000, in line with regional trends.
+In this financial year, approximately $3.8 million in commercial approvals have been registered, indicating the area's predominantly residential nature.
+Compared to the rest of Queensland, Agnes Water - Miriam Vale has recorded 202.0% more new home approvals per capita, offering buyers greater choice.
+Recent development has consisted entirely of detached dwellings, preserving the area's low-density character and attracting space-seeking buyers.

 Frequently Asked Questions - Development